-All of you having played intense with a puppet – or for that reason an object – have touched the true empowering essence of play.
+All of you having played intensely with a puppet – or for that reason an object – have touched the true empowering essence of play.
 It is a dialogue in which we participate naturally as children, but in fact continue to take part in the whole life through.
-It vitalizes our beings, we become alive as does the object in our hand.
-This can be more or less obvious, like shown in the quote.
-We might not recognize the parts of self externalized, since it has been so well hidden from our conscious selves.
-This is the core of therapeutic puppetry - as other art therapies - the object, the puppet or the artwork is seen as an a extension of the self.
+It vitalizes our beings; we become alive, as does the object in our hand.
+This can be more or less obvious.
+We might not recognize the parts of self that are externalized, since it has been so well hidden from our conscious selves.
+This is the core of therapeutic puppetry - as other arts therapies - the object, the puppet or the artwork is seen as an extension of the self.
 Here lies its healing powers.
 The English psychoanalyst D.W Winnicott called this area transitional space.
 It is an area in-between, a bridge between inner and outer reality, subjective and objective experience.
 An area where transition takes place.

 Implications for using puppetry as a therapeutic tool

-A childpsychotherapist named Hedi Perriard Maire (Switzerland) talks about the puppet as identificational, compensational or protectional, as the example and quote implies.
-In the safe space the client apart from this can develop the ability for symbolization, the nonverbal can become verbal as the stories unfold.
+A child psychotherapist named Hedi Perriard Maire (Switzerland) talks about the puppet as identificational, compensational or protectional.
+In the safe space, the client can develop the ability for symbolization, the nonverbal can become verbal as the stories unfold.
 The client is helped by feeling a sense of self-control; he/she is in many ways in charge of the puppets.
-Since the puppet making and playing requiers working with different degrees of control and frustration tolerence, he/she can also get some training in this.
-Advantages with high therapeutic value, is except for creating a safe space the methods rehearsing potential.
+Since the puppet making and playing requires working with different degrees of control and frustration tolerance, he/she can also get some training in this.
+Advantages with high therapeutic value, is except for creating a safe space the method´s rehearsing potential.
 When role-playing you can rehearse for real life; you can play, get input from the therapist or the group and replay differently.
-The concrete way of working is excellent, also since you can look back at puppets maid earlier in the therapeutic process and adjust them with new materials or create a different dialogue.
-Healing is possible working likewise starting in the concrete level.
-Dissociated parts of self can be put together and become whole, for example when working with anorexic clients.
+The concrete way of working is excellent, also since you can look back at puppets made earlier in the therapeutic process and adjust them with new materials or create a different dialogue.
+Healing is possible working likewise, starting at the concrete level.
+Dissociated parts of self can be put together and become whole, for example, when working with anorexic clients.